 John Worth Cameron was a prominent lawyer, editor and military officer, which allowed Evan Dhu to grow up in an advantaged environment.
 Evan Dhu was an avid reader, a fact likely fueled by the fact his father owned a vast library that included the classics and many rare volumes.

 Cameron attended Trinity College, which is now Duke University.
 In 1881, he graduated from Dick and Dillard Law School in Greensboro, N.C.
-From the time of his early youth, Cameron had felt the call to preach, and responded to that call and was licensed in the Methodist Church in 1888.
-In 1889, Cameron moved to Texas where he became a member of the North Texas Conference of the Methodist Episcopal Church, South.
+From the time of his early youth, Cameron had felt the call to preach, responded to that call and was licensed in the Methodist Church in 1888.
+In 1889, he moved to Texas where he became a member of the North Texas Conference of the Methodist Episcopal Church, South.
 After he served churches at Archer and Dublin, he returned to Oklahoma in 1891.
 In 1890, he married Clara Williams at Henrietta, Texas.
 She was the daughter of Judge and Mrs. B. F. Williams.

 In 1894-97, Cameron was superintendent of public instruction for Oklahoma Territory.
 In 1901, Cameron became impressed with Baptist doctrine and joined that church the same year.
 His first Baptist pastorate was First Church, McAlester.

 He was president of the Baptist General Convention of Indian Territory in 1904-05.
 He held a number of places of trust and leadership in the Baptist General Convention of Oklahoma and the Southern Baptist Convention.
 He was one of the founders of Oklahoma Baptist University at Shawnee.
-The school honored him with the D.D. degree in 1915.
+The school honored him with the Doctor of Divinity degree in 1915.
 He was the first to receive that degree from OBU.

 Cameron was pastor of Baptist churches at Muskogee (Central Church), Guthrie, Claremore, Checotah, Okmulgee, Henryetta and Tahlequah.